Make Friends in Spain: 7 Tips for Finding Your Squad Abroad

-I didn’t know anyone.
-I didn’t even have a place to live.
+When I first moved from Los Angeles to Mallorca, I didn’t know anyone, nor did I have a place to live.

-This guide is a collection of the measures I took to create an active social life in a new and intimidating country.
+This guide is a collection of the measures I took to create an active social life in a new country.

 Whether you’re an introverted bookworm or a party animal, making friends in Spain is a lot of fun!

 The Spanish people themselves are friendly and outgoing, and there are plenty of other expats in the country who are in the same situation as you and looking to meet people.

 Spain is full of culture, rife with new experiences and opportunities to make lifelong friends.